jstrimpel/grunt-castle-example/README.md

 # Grunt-castle Example
-This is a simple example of how to use [grunt-castle](https://github.com/walmartlabs/grunt-castle) to unit test an client-server AMD code base.
+This is a simple example of how to use [grunt-castle](https://github.com/walmartlabs/grunt-castle) to unit test a client-server AMD code base.

 ## Overview
 In this example the fictitious application resides in the `lib` directory.
 The `lib/modules`